lizadaly/utopia-novels/books/arqtiq/book.md

 "We are Americans, I want you to know.
 Have you a president?"

 He looks wistfully at us, to brighten soon and ask:
 “Do you mean your God?
-My mother is goddess this. year.
-Aunt Robet takes her place when she is away visiting.
+My mother is goddess this year.
+Aunt Robet takes her place when she is away visiting."

 I study out the whole problem.
-This wayside sitting-room is a courthouse, a saloon-the latter purified-- and a church in one.
+This wayside sitting-room is a courthouse, a saloon-the latter purified-and a church in one.
 I am quite converted and wish ours at home would become the same, but Charley, who is still by my side, impatiently waiting to get my full attention, remarks, jokingly: “Little folks should keep